Malyglut/Sufka/README.md

-A WORDLE inspired game in polish.
+A Wordle inspired game in polish.